Craig House (New Jersey): American Revolutionary War

 During the Revolutionary War, John Craig was in the Continental Army.
 This left his wife Ann as the sole protector of their property during the battle.
 Once it became clear that the British were heading towards Monmouth, she escaped with her child, two slaves, and her household goods to Upper Freehold, New Jersey.
 Ann decided not to take her prized possessions of silver and gold, out of fears that it would weigh her down on that treacherous journey.
 She instead placed them underneath the open well.
 She hid her buckets and chain in the hay mow in the barn.
 These efforts ended up in no avail, as the British shortly after reaching the farmstead were able to find the mineral wealth at the bottom of the well.
-This was mainly was due to the fact of how severely hot it was on the day of that fated battle, the soldiers' first priority would have been to get fresh water from the well.
+This was mainly due to the fact of how severely hot it was on the day of that fated battle, the soldiers' first priority would have been to get fresh water from the well.
 During that battle, the abandoned Craig House was quartered by the British and utilized as a hospital.

 As the family returned after the battle, they were stunned to see that the house was miraculously still standing but also equally saddened that their hidden prized possessions had vanished.
 Thankfully, the iron kettle that the jewelry were placed in to hide under the well has been preserved.

 British soldiers were buried at the Craig House's premises.